A-Y-A-N-O-K-O-J-I/SOPHIA-MD-PAIRING/README.md

 # SOPHIA MD PAIRING CODE LOGIC USING DROPBOX DB

 ## INFO
-Sophia MD pairing using dropbox isn't really easy but its the best way to optimise ram use.
+Sophia MD pairing uses dropbox database and it wasn't really easy but its the best way to optimise ram use.
-- Fork, Star and Edit as you wish
+- Fork, Star and Edit as you wish(don't forget to give credit when editing)
 - Deploy to your favourite hosting server eg Heroku or Render or self hosting
 - This is what I use in my **[Session Site](https://sophia-md-pair.vercel.app)**